Chair DeLauro Statement at Ready or Not: U.S. Public Health Infrastructure

 Effectively that means that even data as basic as a patient’s demographic information, race, ethnicity, or pregnancy status is not being electronically transmitted across health providers and agencies.
 And that lack of communication can have serious consequences.
 For example, to answer the question of how COVID-19 affects pregnant women, researchers must first figure out who is pregnant, as there is not sufficient data on who is pregnant!

 In response to this health data transmission problem, we championed the public health data modernization initiative at the Centers for Disease Control and Prevention.
-This Subcommittee has provided a total of $100 million for the CDC to start the data modernization initiative in the fiscal year (FY) 2020 and 2021.
-The Labor-HHS appropriations bills on a bipartisan basis, as well in 2020, included an additional $500 million to be directed to data modernization in the CARES Act.
+This Subcommittee has provided a total of $100 million for the CDC to start the data modernization initiative in fiscal year 2020 and 2021.
+The Labor appropriations bills on a bipartisan basis, as well in 2020, included an additional $500 million to be directed to data modernization in the CARES Act.
 Unfortunately, when the coronavirus hit, this multi-year data modernization initiative was barely getting off the ground.

 We need to invest in not only the equipment that public health laborites need, but the people.
 These are not one time budget requests.